Booty bumping, sometimes called boofing, is a way to consume drugs — usually methamphetamine, heroin, or cocaine — by way of your butt.

 The effects usually come on within minutes and can last for hours, but this can vary, depending on the substance used.
 Keep in mind that there isn’t much quality research around this, so the exact timespan isn’t clear.

-Regardless of how you ingest it, meth’s effects generally last for hours.
+Regardless of how you ingest it, meth’s effects

 Some people say the high from booty bumping may be felt more in your torso or limbs, versus the head-rush often associated with smoking.